DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SECURITY-INSIGHTS/Review.md

 > Note: User accessed menu items date/time data: starts when logging usage data to AppInsights with either DXC's Insights or Standard monitoring.

-## 4. Calculate utilization rates
+## 3. Calculate utilization rates
-Calculate utilization rates of user roles and privileges based on accessing menu items.
+Calculate utilization rates of user roles and privileges based on accessing menu items. <br>
+If there are changes to Security configuration, running this step will refresh the Security Insights' View tables.

 The records to include are automatically filtered to enabled users and can also be filtered to User Id(s).